 698. Independent Study (1-5; may be repeated for a maximum of 10 hours).
 Pr., Graduate standing and Department Approval.
-For the superior student studying in biology.
-Library and/or practical experi-

 For the superior student studying in biology.
 Library and/or practical experience in approved topics or projects to be completed with a term paper or report.